Chapter 9 : Break

 Spitting Angelina’s hair out of my mouth, I looked up and saw Oliver and Percy coming over the hill.

 The two seemed to be deep in discussion, not even noticing our tangled state.
-As we picked ourselves up (“George, mate, that’s my foot, not yours” “Harry, your glasses are on my knee”), they came upon us.
+As we picked ourselves up (“George, mate, that’s my foot, not yours” “Alicia, your knee’s in my, um, area”), they came upon us.

 “Right, team.
 Ready to start?”